Skip to main content

 How Does Circadian Misalignment Affect Sex Hormones?

-The HPG axis, which governs the production of in men and estrogen and progesterone in women, is also under circadian control.
+The HPG axis, which governs the production of testosterone in men and estrogen and progesterone in women, is also under circadian control.
 The pulsatile release of gonadotropin-releasing hormone (GnRH) from the hypothalamus, which initiates the cascade of events leading to sex hormone production, is influenced by the SCN.
-Consequently, disruptions to your can have a direct impact on your reproductive health.
+Consequently, disruptions to your internal clock can have a direct impact on your reproductive health.

 In men, testosterone levels naturally peak in the morning, aligning with the cortisol awakening response.
 Studies have shown that sleep restriction and circadian misalignment can significantly reduce testosterone levels, contributing to symptoms like low libido, fatigue, and decreased muscle mass.
 This is a critical consideration for men undergoing testosterone replacement therapy (TRT), as optimizing sleep and circadian rhythms can enhance the effectiveness of the protocol and support overall well-being.